tim-mcdonnell/ncaa-prediction-model/docs/development/testing.md

 6. Test functional pipelines by verifying inputs and outputs
 7. Focus on testing behavior rather than implementation details
 8. Prioritize readability and maintainability in test code

-## Documentation in Tests

-Good test documentation serves multiple purposes:

-1. **Specifications**: Tests define what components should do
-2. **Usage Examples**: Tests demonstrate how to use components
-3. **Edge Case Handling**: Tests document behavior in unusual situations
-4. **Component Interactions**: Tests show how components work together

-Follow these principles for test documentation:

-1. **Descriptive Names**: Use clear, action-oriented test names
-2. **Comprehensive Docstrings**: Explain test purpose and verification points
-3. **Clear Setup**: Document the test environment and preconditions
-4. **Explicit Assertions**: Make clear what outcomes are expected
-5. **Self-Contained**: Tests should be understandable without external context